Sa-RSt/gptrepl/README.md

 ```bash
 OPENAI_API_KEY=your-key-here gptrepl
 ```
-You may also set this variable globally, at a greater risk of exposing your key.
+You may also set this variable globally, at a greater risk of exposing your key to other programs.

 ### Option 2: Command line argument
 Set the API key as an argument: